EvgenyLeukhin/js-book/src/content/js/vars.md

 ## Var

 Outdate keyword with global scope.
-You should use let or const keywords.
+You should use let or const syntax.

 ## Let